shaanthomas/Net-Automation/README.md

 # Net-Automation
 Network Automation
-This repository is created to facilitate the sharing of network automation codes
+This repository is created to facilitate the sharing of network automation code..I took off the s